Links on Android Authority may earn us a commission. Learn more.

 The connection strength was solid with the RZ-S500W, whether I was lounging around or out and about.
 Each earbud connects to your device independently which helps to improve the experience, and means you can use either the left or right bud for mono listening.
 Panasonic opted for Bluetooth 5.0 firmware with the RZ-S500W; this allows for a 10-meter range, so you don’t need your phone on your person at all times.
 The earbuds also easily reconnect to the most recent device, which is convenient if you want to make them your daily drivers.

 As far as Bluetooth codec support goes, the Panasonic RZ-S500W is pretty standard — AAC and SBC are supported, but not aptX.
 This just means that iPhone users will benefit more from high-quality audio than Android users due to AAC’s inconsistent performance across Android devices.
-I, unfortunately, noticed a bit of audio-visual lag with my pair while trying to stream from my Samsung Galaxy S10e.
+I, unfortunately, noticed a bit of audio-visual lag with my pair while trying to stream from a Samsung Galaxy S10e.
 Depending on what I watched, the words were delayed nearly half a second in some cases.

 How to pair the earbuds

 The pairing process is very simple, at least for the first device.
 Simply remove the buds from the case, and they will automatically enter pairing mode.
 Then, enable Bluetooth on your device and select the earbuds from your list of devices and select the RZ-S500W.
 It’s as easy as can be.

 Pairing a new device is where things get tricky: the paperwork says it should be as easy as tapping and holding either touch panel for seven seconds and then selecting a new device.
 If you form separate connections, the earbuds should attempt to reconnect to the last used device.
 However, I could not get this to work and had to perform a manual reset any time I wanted to change devices.